 TWELVE STAGES; TWELVE SCENES; TWELVE SONGS

 The Hero’s Journey, aka “The Monomyth,” is a common story structure shared by cultures worldwide, in which a character ventures into dangerous territory to retrieve something they need.
 Facing conflict and adversity, the hero ultimately triumphs before returning home, transformed.
-“The Hero’s Journey” as described by Philosopher Joseph Campbell in 1949 involves three stages or acts:
+“The Hero’s Journey” as described by Philosopher Joseph Campbell in 1949 involves three "acts," subdivided into twelve "stages:"